fsdevphil/boot-dev/README.md

 # boot.dev

-- i'm learning programming and computer science with [boot.dev](https://www.boot.dev/) ⚔️
+- i'm learning the fundamentals of programming and computer science with [boot.dev](https://www.boot.dev/) ⚔️

 - boot.dev is a self-paced, online learning platform 🏫